Network-Aware Optimization of Distributed Learning for Fog Computing: Experimental Evaluation

 \subsubsection{Varying number of nodes $n$}

-Figure \ref{fig: varying_nodes} shows the result of varying the size of the network from $n=5$ to $n=50$ in increments of five nodes.
-Figure 5(a) depicts the change in the fraction of data processed vs. discarded\footnote{Rounding used during the solution of the optimization problem resulted in the variance in the sum of the processed and discarded data ratios}; 5(b) plots the change in the movement rate, i.e., fraction of data that is either offloaded to other devices or discarded; 5(c) provides a detailed breakdown of unit cost by each component; and 5(d) presents the resulting model accuracy.
+Figure \ref{fig: varying_nodes} varies $n$ from $5$ to $50$ in increments of five nodes.
+Figure 5(a) depicts the fraction of data processed vs. discarded\footnote{Rounding used during the solution of the optimization problem resulted in the variance in the sum of the processed and discarded data ratios.}; 5(b) plots the change in the movement rate, i.e., fraction of data that is either offloaded or discarded; 5(c) breaks down unit cost by component; and 5(d) shows the model accuracy for i.i.d. and non-i.i.d.

-Overall, we see that our method scales well with the number of nodes, as the unit (i.e., per datapoint) cost in Figure 5(c) steadily decreases with $n$.
-As the network grows in size, resource-constrained nodes are more likely to have connections to resource-abundant nodes, directly improving the amount of cost-efficient data processing opportunities, which is consistent with Theorems \ref{thm:cost_uniform} and \ref{thm:complexity}.
-Figure 5(b) further highlights this trend, as both the minimum offloading rate and the average offloading rate tend to grow with network size.
-The processing cost now makes up a greater proportion of the total cost, because we are offloading data to be processed at more capable devices instead of discarding, as the discarding rate decreases in Figure 5(a).
-Even though a larger fraction of data is being processed, the increased processing cost incurred is outweighed by the savings in discard cost in Figure 5(c).
-As a result of more data being processed, training produces a more accurate ML model in Figure 5(d).
+Our method scales well as the unit cost in Figure 5(c) decreases with $n$.
+As the network grows, high-cost nodes are more likely to connect to low-cost nodes, which results in more offloading and is consistent with Theorems~\ref{thm:cost_uniform} and~\ref{thm:complexity}.
+Figure 5(b) confirms this: both the minimum and average data transfer rates grow with network size.
+As more offloading occurs, more data is processed in Figure 5(a).
+Although more data is processed, the increased processing cost is outweighed by the savings in discard cost in Figure 5(c).
+Training on more data then produces a more accurate ML model in Figure 5(d).
+In Figure 5(d), the non-i.i.d. case shows a substantial accuracy improvement as $n$ increases.
+Since each node in the non-i.i.d. case only contains half of the data labels for the ML problem, small networks are at a natural disadvantage compared to larger ones -- their empirical training dataset is unlikely to be representative of the underlying distribution, no matter what offloading scheme is used.
+Hence, we see the growth from 55\% to 95\% testing accuracy when $n$ increases from 5 to 50.